Find farmers’ reports on the effects they achieve with BONSILAGE SPEED here.

 Christian and Joachim Engel are running their Mörschied (Rhineland-Palatinate) dairy farm with 115 cows, plus progeny, as a third-generation family business in the Hunsrück, a typical low mountain range region at altitudes above 400 m.
 Since this region is borderline suited for growing maize and maize yields therefore vary considerably, roughage planning mainly relies on natural pastures.
 The Engel brothers value the fermentation quality of grass silages particularly highly, because it is key for achieving successful, high performance from staple feeds.

 The farm harvests a cut of forage about every four to five weeks on a yearly average.
 With about 10 tons of dry matter per hectare, its yields are well above average for the region.
 “Appropriate silage management is our core tool in feed production.
-Dirk Baumgart, our specialist SCHAUMANN consultant, supports us in selecting the right silage additive.
+Dirk Baumgart, our SCHAUMANN commercial agent, supports us in selecting the right silage additive.
 Using the correct cutting height to avoid contamination and matching the speed of incoming forage deliveries to rolling speeds are just two of a number of important adjustments that can be made”, the Engel brothers say.

 Engel GbR treats their grass silage with BONSILAGE SPEED G, and the product impresses with very high aerobic stability and optimal suppression of fermentation pests after even very short silage maturity.
 The above-average silage quality supports very high feed intakes of 20 to 21 kg per animal and day.
 The portion of purchased concentrate on the farm is 35% of dry matter intake to provide feed rations that are optimised for high-performance ruminants.
 This is reflected in the cows’ average annual yields of more than 10,000 kg milk with 4.1% fat and 3.35% protein.